ryanswalters/Norian/README.md

 For convenience, run `scripts/setup-dev.sh` to install dependencies and set up the database.
 The script automatically verifies that **Node.js 18+** is installed and that the current directory is writable before attempting to install packages.
 It fails early with a clear error message if the requirements aren't met or if packages can't be fetched (for example when network access is disabled).

+Once the server is running, open [http://localhost:3000/preview](http://localhost:3000/preview) to confirm that the backend is live and test agent replies in real time.

 If the setup script stops:
 1. Check that your Node.js version is 18 or higher (`node -v`).
 2. Ensure the project directory is writable by the current user.